Perspective | Displaced by the clearing of a homeless encampment, a woman was alone when her tent collapsed in the snow

 That so many people came together to help the woman is an uplifting story.
 But it’s also one that could have ended very differently.
 Nuevelle knows that — and she has made sure that city officials do too.

-On Tuesday, she sent an email to the mayor, a DHS official and several council members.
+On Tuesday, she sent an email to the mayor, a D.C.
+Department of Human Services official and several council members.
 In it, she describes how “Ms. Lenia” was displaced from the encampment, how she sat at that bus stop “wet and distraught,” and how she still needs a housing voucher and wraparound services.

 “Will you help us house Ms. Lenia?” the email ends.